How to Milk a Goat

-First, wrap your thumb and forefinger around the base of the teat tightly enough to trap the milk inside the teat.
+- Then wrap your thumb and forefinger around the base of the teat tightly enough to trap the milk inside the teat.

-Second, squeeze with your middle finger along with your ring finger and then your pinky in one smooth motion.
+- Squeeze teats with your middle finger along with your ring finger and then your pinky in one smooth motion.

 Even the young can be involved with milking a goat.
 Since a mature doe typically weighs between 120 to 200 pounds, they're much easier to handle than a gigantic cow.

 Goats are milked twice a day - usually 12 hours apart.
 Milk will last a couple of weeks or 10 to 14 days in your refrigerator.